November 24 in Pop Culture History

 1954 – Air Force One, the first US Presidential airplane, was christened.
 It was the third of three C-121 Constellation airplanes, the “Columbine III.”
 A

-1953 incident where Eisenhower’s aircraft was “Air Force 8610” and an Eastern Airlines plane was “Eastern 8610” created the need to devise a unique call sign.
+1953 An incident where Eisenhower’s aircraft was “Air Force 8610” and an Eastern Airlines plane was “Eastern 8610” were in the air together created the need to devise a unique call sign.

-1962 – The influential British satirical television programme That Was the Week That Was was first broadcast.
+1962 – The influential British satirical television program That Was the Week That Was was first broadcast.

 1964 – For first time since 1800, residents of Washington, DC were permitted to vote.

 1971 – Dan “DB” Cooper parachuted from a Northwest AL 727 with $200,000 in ransom money, somewhere over the Cascade Mountains, possibly over Woodland, Washington, in the Pacific Northwest area.
 He was never heard from again.

 1973 – #1 Hit November 24, 1973 – November 30, 1973: Ringo Starr – Photograph